A DRL-Empowered Multi-Level Jamming Approach for Secure Semantic Communication: Performance Evaluation

 \subsubsection{Different Compression Ratios}

-In this subsection, we evaluate the PSNR performance of the proposed system under different compression ratios and compare it with the two benchmarks.
-As shown in Fig.~\ref{fig.plot3_proc}, the PSNR of the legitimate user increases steadily as the compression ratio grows.
-Among all evaluated methods, the proposed method consistently achieves the highest reconstruction quality across all compression ratios.
-Specifically, at a compression ratio of 5/96, our method attains a PSNR of 20.92 dB, outperforming EJ (20.14 dB) and ESCS (20.54 dB).
-In contrast to the legitimate user, the eavesdropper's PSNR exhibits a decreasing trend with higher compression ratios.
-At the highest compression ratio, our method reduces the eavesdropper's PSNR to 6.03 dB, which is lower than that of EJ (6.46 dB) and ESCS (6.20 dB), indicating improved system security.
-Overall, compared with the benchmarks, the proposed system consistently achieves a superior trade-off between task performance and system security, demonstrating high effectiveness and robustness under varying compression ratios.
+In this subsection, we evaluate the PSNR performance of the proposed system under different CRs and compare it with the two benchmarks.
+As shown in Fig.~\ref{fig.plot3_proc}, the PSNR of the legitimate user increases steadily as the CR grows.
+Among all evaluated methods, the proposed method consistently achieves the highest reconstruction quality across all CRs.
+Specifically, at a CR of $5/96$, our method attains a PSNR of 20.92 dB, outperforming EJ (20.14 dB) and ESCS (20.54 dB).
+In contrast to the legitimate user, the eavesdropper's PSNR exhibits a decreasing trend with higher CRs.
+At the highest CR, our method reduces the eavesdropper's PSNR to 6.03 dB, which is lower than that of EJ (6.46 dB) and ESCS (6.20 dB), indicating improved system security.
+Overall, compared with the benchmarks, the proposed system consistently achieves a superior trade-off between task performance and system security, demonstrating high effectiveness and robustness under varying CRs.